§ 20-7-10. Minimum size of lobsters taken Egg-bearing females.

-(a)(1) Unless otherwise specified by regulations adopted by the marine fisheries council, no person shall catch or take from any of the waters within the jurisdiction of this state or have in his or her possession within this state any lobster or parts of lobsters, cooked or uncooked, which is less than three and three sixteenths inches (3 3/16") measured from the rear of the eye socket along a line parallel to the center line of the body shell to the rear end of the carapace.
+(a)(1) Unless otherwise specified by regulations adopted by the marine fisheries council, no person shall catch or take from any of the waters within the jurisdiction of this state, or have in his or her possession within this state, any lobster, or parts of lobsters, cooked or uncooked, that is less than three and three sixteenths inches (3 3/1/i6") measured from the rear of the eye socket along a line parallel to the center line of the body shell to the rear end of the carapace.

-(2) The minimum size of three and three sixteenths inches (3 3/16") shall be increased as follows:
+(2) The minimum size of three and three sixteenths inches (3 3/1/i6") shall be increased as follows:

 (b) No person shall have in his or her possession within this state any female lobster bearing eggs or from which the eggs have been brushed or removed.